 Early acquisition due to hardship

-If your land has been selected for future acquisition, you can apply for early acquisition on the grounds of hardship.
-You will need to show that you would suffer hardship if the acquisition of your land is delayed.
+If your property has been zoned or designated for future acquisition, you may apply for early acquisition on the grounds of hardship.
+You will need to demonstrate that you would suffer hardship if the acquisition of your property is delayed.

 Applying for early acquisition due to hardship